dbane744/traffic_model/README.md

 To run the application double click traffic_model.jar which is available from the github page.

 If running the application using the source code (and not the jar file) you must add miglayout15-swing.jar, which is available frm the github page, to the classpath.
+A classpath called .classpath with this in is also available on the github page